Winterthur Research Fellows

 Martha LIbster, Governors State University, School of Nursing, “Near and Dear Sisters -- The Spirit of Nursing in Antebellum Shaker Communities"

-Christopher J. Lukasik, Purdue University, Department of English, “the Image in teh Text"
+Christopher J. Lukasik, Purdue University, Department of English, “The Image in the Text"

 Anna O. Marley, The Pennsylvania Academy of Fine Art, Historical American Art, "American Impressionism and the Garden, 1889-1920"